Nets withstand Ingram’s big game, hold off Pelicans 135-125

+Somehow, the Brooklyn Nets found a way to win on a night when the hits kept on coming.

+“We took a combination, a haymaker, however you want to call it, couple left hooks in the jaw in the third quarter, and I thought in the fourth quarter we did a better job and slowed them down a little,” Nets coach Kenny Atkinson said.

-NEW YORK (AP) — Kyrie Irving had 39 points and nine assists, and the Brooklyn Nets withstood Brandon Ingram’s career-high 40 points to beat the New Orleans Pelicans 135-125 on Monday night.
+Kyrie Irving had 39 points and nine assists, and Brooklyn withstood Ingram’s career-high 40 points to beat the Pelicans 135-125 on Monday.

 The Nets had 67 points at halftime and a 20-point lead in the third quarter, but could never get comfortable until the final minute as Ingram kept coming at them.

 He shot 17 for 24 from the field in his first 40-point game and the Pelicans scored a franchise-record 48 points in the third quarter.
-They got within two in the fourth but could never get enough stops to actually catch the Nets.
+They got within two in the fourth but could never get enough stops to catch the Nets.

+“I just felt like I was in rhythm.
+Still missed some layups.
+Still missed some 3s.
+I could have (done) better,” Ingram said.

 Caris LeVert added 23 points, Joe Harris had 19 and Jarrett Allen finished with 18 points and 10 rebounds for the Nets, who follow this game with a five-game road trip, their longest of the season, with the first four in the West.